Want the perfect workout program?Take Quiz

 If you don’t have someone experienced with you, then take a video of yourself doing bench press and watch it later to see if anything with your form looks off.

-Here are 4 tips to improve your form and fix shoulder pain that arises from bad technique:
+Here is a bench press checklist to improve your form and fix shoulder pain that arises from bad technique.

 Warming up is a fundamental part of training that is often overlooked.
 Many people slack when it comes to warm ups.